Para-Lang/para-compiler/docs/source/lang_ref/statements/expression_statement.rst

         return (status) { .status_code = 0 };
     }

-In this example there are three assignment expressions, which define `variables <../declaration_and_types/index.html>`_, and another assignment expression storing the result of the arithmetic expression (``x * y * z``) in the variable ``result``.
+In this example, there are three assignment statement, which define `variables <../declaration_and_types/index.html>`_, and another assignment expression storing the result of the arithmetic expression (``x * y * z``) in the variable ``result``.